-Te Mana o te Wai, directly translated, can be interpreted as the 'status of the water' - recognising the vital importance of water.
-Te Mana o te Wai thus refers to the inherent authority and integrity of water.
+Te Mana o te Wai refers to the vital importance of water.
 It recognises water as a taonga and acknowledges its vital role in sustaining all forms of life.
-It further emphasises the holistic wellbeing of water bodies, including their ecological health, cultural significance, and the ability to meet the needs of present and future generations.
+It emphasises the need to consider water holistically, to regard their ecological health, cultural significance, and the ability to meet the needs of present and future generations in an integrated way.